Bob Baffert: Controversies

+His first suspension was in 1977 for misuse of morphine, but thereafter he had no violations for the next eight years.
+Baffert came under intense scrutiny in 2013 after seven horses in his stables at Hollywood Park died between November 2, 2011, and March 14, 2013, all from sudden and later unexplained heart attacks.
+In that period, 36% of all cardiac related horse deaths in California were animals trained by Baffert.
+California's equine medical director found that Baffert's horses were routinely given Thyro-L, or thyroxine, a thyroid hormone, that could cause heart problems during exercise, but concluded the medication, which Baffert said he had been using routinely for the previous five years, did not cause the heart attacks.
+No sanctions were issued against Baffert.

+One of his highest profile violations came to light In September 2019 The New York Times reported that Justify tested positive for the banned substance scopolamine after winning the Santa Anita Derby, a race the horse ran prior to winning the Triple Crown.
+After extensive legal battles, in December 2023 a judge ordered stewards of the California Horse Racing Board to issue a new ruling which would effectively disqualify Justify from that win.

+Other high-profile cases included the disqualification of Gamine after a third-place finish in the 2020 Kentucky Oaks for betamethasone, Cases against two horses who tested positive in Arkansas in 2020 for lidocaine were dismissed as being the result of accidental transfer from an assistant trainer who was using the medication on himself.
+Nonetheless, Arkansas suspended Baffert for 15 days.

-In 2021, the post-race test of Kentucky Derby winner Medina Spirit showed 21pg/mL of betamethasone.
+The biggest case arose in 2021, when the post-race test of Kentucky Derby winner Medina Spirit showed 21pg/mL of betamethasone.
 In Kentucky, any amount of betamethasone detected in post-race testing is a violation and could result in a disqualification.
-It was Baffert's fifth violation in 13 months.
+It was also Baffert's fifth medication violation in 13 months.

-At a news conference on May 9, Baffert initially said that Medina Spirit was never administered betamethasone.
-He told reporters that he would fight the issue "...tooth and nail."
-Nonetheless, Churchill Downs suspended Baffert from entering any horses at their racetrack pending the outcome of an investigation.
-Baffert responded by saying the situation "was like a cancel culture kind of a thing," a remark which earned him noticeable criticism from the press.
-On May 11, Baffert stated Medina Spirit had dermatitis, for which an ointment containing betamethasone was used.
+At a news conference on May 9, Baffert initially claimed that Medina Spirit was never administered betamethasone, telling reporters he would fight the issue "...tooth and nail."
+Nonetheless, Churchill Downs suspended Baffert pending the outcome of an investigation.
+Baffert responded by saying the situation "was like a cancel culture kind of a thing," a remark which earned him criticism from the press.
 Sports Illustrated suggested that the positive drug test was a sign that Baffert's "leaking credibility" had reached "the saturation point."
+Next, on May 11, Baffert stated Medina Spirit had dermatitis, for which an ointment containing betamethasone was used.
 On June 2, 2021, Medina Spirit's split sample also tested positive and Churchill Downs suspended Baffert through the end of the 2023 Spring Meet.